Click on the Indicators below for More Information

 Time Series

-Alaska’s coastal employment has been relatively steady between 2014 - 2019, with a clear decreasing trend but no substantial difference from historical patterns.
+Alaska’s coastal employment has been relatively steady between 2017-2021, with no trend and no substantial difference from historical patterns.

 Extreme Gauge values: